Category: Single Head Stemless Aloes

 FloweringIt has an unbranched highly unusual inflorescences, rarely with l-2 branches that stands well above the leaves, about 50 cm tall appearing in winter.
 Flowers are bright yellow, fragrant, and densely packed onto a a simple, cylindrical raceme distinctly cone-like in appearance.

 Origin / HistoryAloe conifera is a species endemic to Madagascar.
 A. conifera is closely related to A. betsileensis, a larger plant whose flowers are unscented.

 Care / CultivationAloe conifera tolerates shade as well as full sun but is best suited to warm temperate climates.
 Quite slow growing.

 Frost TendernessIs quite tolerant of frost, having no problems with temps into the mid 20s in southern California.

 Use in the GardenGreat for smaller gardens.
 Excellent container plant for extreme exposure situations in mild climates.
 Will grow to no more than about 10-12 inches wide and prosper for years in a pot about that size.
 Attracts hummingbirds and bees in winter.

-The information on this page about Aloe conifera has been gathered and summarized from the sources listed below.
-Visit these pages to learn more or even buy the plant for your own garden.
+The information on this page about Aloe conifera has been gathered and summarized from the sources below.
+Visit these pages to learn more.